Mohamed-ELgazzar/User-API-Implementation/README.md

 ## Usage
 * To use the employee filter criteria application, follow these steps:

-1. Access the frontend interface by opening the index.html file in a web browser.

-2. Enter the search criteria in the form provided on the page.

-3. Click the "View" button to trigger a search based on the entered criteria.
+1. Send a POST request to /user with user details in the request body.
+    Receive a unique user ID and a JWT token in the response.
+    User Retrieval:

+2. Send a GET request to /user/{id} with the user's ID in the path variable.
+    Include the JWT token in the Authorization header as a Bearer token.
+    Receive user details in the response, with optional email omission based on marketing consent..

 * The search results will be displayed in a table below the form.